luanalbineli/themovielist/README.md

   * And so on

 ##### Why architecture patterns?
-Split the responsabilities.
-When you follow an architecture pattern, I's easier to understand the flow of information, the responsabilities of each class/object, to maintain the code and test.
+Split the responsibilities.
+When you follow an architecture pattern, I's easier to understand the flow of information, the responsibilities of each class/object, to maintain the code and test.

 ### Features